Contestant on ‘The Price Is Right’ wins glamorous trip — to neighboring state - NewsBreak

 (NEXSTAR) – To be fair, a lot of contestants on “The Price Is Right” probably already have a dining set, too.

-A recent contestant on the CBS game show says she was thrilled to win a five-night stay at a hotel in Concord, New Hampshire — even though she’s been there “a billion times” and lives about an hour away from the state.
+A recent contestant on the CBS game show says she was thrilled to win a five-night stay at a hotel in Concord, New Hampshire — even though she’s been there “a billion times” and lives about an hour away from the state.‘Jeopardy!’ stays with hosts Bialik, Jennings for the season

 Catherine Graham, of Marshfield, Massachusetts, flew out to L.A. to attend a taping of “The Price Is Right” in December, where she became the last contestant to take the stage alongside host Drew Carey for a pricing game, The Boston Globe reported.
 Things were going swimmingly — she won a firepit and a loveseat — and was given a shot at one final prize: the trip to New Hampshire.